 If you own and lease residential real estate in North Dakota, you need to know and comply with complex state and federal laws.
 Working with an experienced North Dakota real estate lawyer can help.

-As a landlord, you can and should require that your tenants complete a residential lease application.
+As a landlord, you can and should require that your occupants complete a residential lease application.
 You may also choose to require an application fee, which can be non-refundable.
-This fee is usually used to cover the cost of checking a tenant’s references, including past landlords, employers, credit scores, etc.
+This fee is usually used to cover the cost of checking an occupant’s references, including past landlords, employers, credit scores, etc.

 While it’s a good idea to require a rental application, there are certain things you cannot ask about on a residential lease application.
 For example, both state and federal law prohibit discrimination on the basis of race, color, national origin, religion, sex, family status, handicap status, or status with respect to public housing.
 Your residential lease application, therefore, cannot ask questions about those subjects.